We have already established that having a great lead generation strategy should be at the very core of every business.

 Along with great content, to make the most out of YouTube videos, make sure to add Call-to-action (CTA) and YouTube Cards.

 YouTube Cards are essentially links that show up on the top-right hand corner of the video.
 They can link to other videos, a website, or webpage you want to promote, and can even be used for polls (talk about engagement!).

 A great way to use YouTube Cards is to direct your viewers to a page on your website where you can capture their contact information and convert them to leads.
-This way, YouTube not only serves as another content distribution channel but also a lead generation channel.
+This way, YouTube not only serves as another content distribution channel but also a great B2B lead generation channel.

 Keep in mind that the topics discussed are generally associated with your business as these topics tend to be related to your audience’s search queries.
 HRtech platform Workstream, which helps franchise owners hire hourly workers better, hosts weekly webinars regarding topics their target audience will find helpful.